-Specialized coordinated care for multiple gestations includes early ultrasound to determine the type of placentation (if fetuses share the same placenta or amniotic sac), as this impacts the risk of complications, and more frequent prenatal visits, as needed.
+Specialized, coordinated care for multiple gestations includes early ultrasound to determine the type of placentation (if fetuses share the same placenta or amniotic sac), as this impacts the risk of complications and may lead to needing more frequent prenatal visits.
 Ultrasounds for growth are typically performed monthly.
-In certain situations, every other week or more frequent ultrasounds are performed.
-Fetal surveillance, including fetal heart rate monitoring, biophysical profiles, and umbilical cord Doppler measurements, is available when indicated.
+In certain situations, ultrasounds are performed every other week or more frequently.
+Fetal surveillance, including fetal echocardiography, biophysical profiles and various Doppler measurements, are available when indicated.

 If complications occur, we coordinate and refer patients to the appropriate consultants who will ultimately care for the baby, including pediatric cardiologists, surgeons, neurosurgeons, urologists and neonatologists.
 If needed prior to delivery, consultations with anesthesiologists or other medical specialists are coordinated.